 The company, which started out purely focused on batteries, has also grown in other ways.
 Since 2010, the business model adapted to include a growing product line of light bulbs with a particular focus on providing energy efficient light bulbs to save businesses money whilst also doing good for the environment.
 Whilst the 2014 foray into smartphone and tablet repairs has seen them fix more than 2,000,000 million devices that would have otherwise found their way into the trash and helped people stay connected with families, friends, and treasured photos

 Given it is a franchise business model, answering the question of who owns batteries plus bulbs is a difficult one, as each store itself has its own owner.
-However, the franchising licensing was bought by the private equity firm known as Freeman Spogli in 2016 who bought it from the Roark Capital Group.
+However, the franchising licensing was bought by the private equity firm known as Freeman Spogli in 2022who bought it from the Roark Capital Group.
 Benjamin Geiger, the person overseeing this purchase, noted at the time that “the company has successfully established customer loyalty through its unmatched product offering and knowledgeable staff” and if you ever go to one of their stores you really will find this.

 What do Batteries + Bulbs sell?